jwallwork23/adapt_utils/test_cases/point_discharge3d/README.md

 ## "Point Discharge with Diffusion 3D"

-Extension of "Point Discharge with Diffusion" test case (as described in TELEMAC-2D validation document version 7.0 [1]) to the 3D case.
+Extension of "Point Discharge with Diffusion" test case (as described in TELEMAC-2D validation document version 7.0 [Riadh et al.]) to the 3D case.
 Again, the source is offset by one unit away from the boundary.
-3D extension as described in [2].
+3D extension as described in [Wallwork et al.].

 ### Parameters: